sporto/elm-tutorial/elm_arch/mailbox.md

   Signal.map (view mb.address) modelSignal
 ```

 The big difference is the introduction of the __mailbox__.
+The mailbox provides an address where to send messages and a signal to listen to.
 See the chapter on Signals/Mailbox for more information.